Earth and Environmental Science - Courses

 Survey the history of the Earth and life through time, and includes the topics of sedimentary environments, fossilization, plant and animal evolution, and the tectonic and continent building processes that affected North America.

 Geology 146: G 146 - Rocks and Minerals

-G 146 is a NEW non-majors' geology course that examines the relationships among rocks, minerals, gems and society.
+G 146 is a non-majors' geology course that examines the relationships among rocks, minerals, gems and society.

 Geology 147: G 147 - National Parks Geology

-National Parks Geology is a NEW non-majors' geology course that emphasizes the geologic setting, history, and landform development in selected National Parks and Monuments.
+National Parks Geology is a non-majors' geology course that emphasizes the geologic setting, history, and landform development in selected National Parks and Monuments.